 - Three or four years in high school is more expensive than earning a GED

-So for students no longer in the age range appropriate to enroll in high school, going after a GED is a perfect path.
+So, for students no longer in the age range appropriate to enroll in high school, going after a GED is a perfect path.

 But students who still have the option to earn their high school diploma should really consider their options very carefully.

-Most students that quit school have only one, two, or sometimes three years of coursework left before graduation.
+Most students who quit school have only one, two, or sometimes three years of coursework left before graduation.
 Sure, this is a longer timeframe than is required to get all set for the four GED subtests, but there definitely are some valuable advantages associated with earning a high school degree.

 While in high school, students will get valuable educational and life experiences in and outside of their classrooms, something GED students have to miss out on.